ARCS Bahrain WLL / ARC Solutions LLC (”Supplier”) General Terms and Conditions (on-line)

 2.3.
 “Authorisations” means any and all permissions, rights, licences, licence conditions, consents, approvals, authorities, registrations, filings, agreements, notices of non-objection, notarisations, certificates, exemptions and any and all analogous authorisations which may be required from time to time by Law or by any regulator or other competent authority or government agency.

 2.4.
-“Business Day” shall mean every day excluding Fridays, Saturdays, and any national holidays in the United Arab Emirates.
+“Business Day” shall mean every day excluding Saturdays, Sundays, and any national holidays in the United Arab Emirates.

 2.5.
 “Cause” is defined as a breach by the other Party of any material provision of the Agreement.